Nahid-Ul-Haque/Star-Tech/README.md

 - The authentication system is from firebase authentication system

-- A normal user 2ill see options like Navbar , Banner , Products (water bottles), user,s review , contact form and a Footer .
+- A normal user 2ill see options like Navbar , Banner , Products (Phones), user,s review , contact form and a Footer .

 - In the navbar A normal user will see options like home , explore and login .
 If the user is logged in then instead of log in he/she will see Dashboard , username and logout button .